Replicable Bandits: Replicable Mean Estimation for Batched Bandits

-As a first step, we would like to show how one could combine the existing reproducible algorithms of \cite{impagliazzo2022reproducibility} with the batched bandits approach of~\cite{esfandiari2021regret} to get some preliminary non-trivial results.
+As a first step, we would like to show how one could combine the existing replicable algorithms of \cite{impagliazzo2022reproducibility} with the batched bandits approach of~\cite{esfandiari2021regret} to get some preliminary non-trivial results.
 We build an algorithm for the $K$-arm setting, where the gaps $\Delta_j$ are unknown to the learner.
-Let $\delta$ be the confidence parameter of the arm elimination algorithm and $\rho$ be the reproducibility guarantee we want to achieve.
+Let $\delta$ be the confidence parameter of the arm elimination algorithm and $\rho$ be the replicability guarantee we want to achieve.
 Our approach is the following: let us, deterministically, split the time interval into sub-intervals of increasing length.
-We treat each sub-interval as a batch of samples where we pull each active arm the same number of times and use the reproducible mean estimation algorithm to, empirically, compute the true mean.
+We treat each sub-interval as a batch of samples where we pull each active arm the same number of times and use the replicable mean estimation algorithm to, empirically, compute the true mean.
 At the end of each batch, we decide to eliminate some arm $j$ using the standard UCB estimate.
-Crucially, if we condition on the event that all the calls to the reproducible mean estimator return the same number, then the algorithm we propose is reproducible.
+Crucially, if we condition on the event that all the calls to the replicable mean estimator return the same number, then the algorithm we propose is replicable.